idadwind1/idadwind1.github.io/index.md

 # Idad Wind's Blog

+## A REFACTORING IS PLANNED ON THIS WEBSITE
+i decided to redesign my website

 ***⚠️⚠️THIS SITE IS STILL UNDER CONSTRUCTION, BLOGS ARE NOT UPLOADED YET⚠️⚠️***

-Welcome to **the blog of Idad Wind**, where I store my writings I assemble what i know, including **programming**, **language learning**, and other stuffs, into tutorials, and then place them here
+Welcome to **the Realm of idadwind**, where I store my writings I assemble what i know, including **programming**, **language learning**, and other stuffs, into tutorials, and then place them here
 Use the top bar to navigate to Chinese / English index

-## About Me
+## About Me 🏳️‍🌈

 Check out my GitHub: [idadwind1](https://www.github.com/idadwind1) I mainly make *Windows* window applications and *Linux* CLIs, and sometimes do web-dev I mostly use C#, python, C++ as programming language
-I use Linux as my main OS
+I use arch btw

 ## About The Site